Lie's Third Theorem for Lie $\infty$-Algebras: Introduction

-\paragraph*{\bf Outline of Paper} Henriques' results stem from a careful analysis of the Postnikov tower of a finite type Lie $\infty$-algebra, and we build on this approach here.
+Henriques' results stem from a careful analysis of the Postnikov tower of a finite type Lie $\infty$-algebra, and we build on this approach here.
 Recall that classically, Postnikov theory analyzes a connected space $X$ in terms of a tower of fibrations

 where $X^{(1)}$ is (the classifying space of) the fundamental groupoid of $X$ and the homotopy fiber of $X^{(n)}\to X^{(n-1)}$ is a $K(\pi_n X,n)$.
 Moreover, each stage of the tower can be classified by a ``$k$-invariant'' sitting in a homotopy pullback